LASIK Eye Surgery

 Cutting-Edge Technology

-We use state-of-the-art technology to perform laser refractive surgery.
+We use state-of-the-art technology to diagnose eye conditions and perform laser refractive surgery.

-By combining the Intralase femtosecond laser, the JNJ Star S4 excimer laser, and iDesign software, our ophthalmologists are able to provide safe, accurate surgery with beneficial long-term results.
+By combining the Intralase femtosecond laser, the JNJ Star S4 excimer laser, and iDesign software, our ophthalmologists are able to provide safe, accurate surgery with results that last for the long term.

 Flexible Financing